sebawita/NLP/What is Natural Language Processing.md

 The purpose of the tokens is for NLP to compare the training tokens, with the user input when they interact with the chatbot.

-However before that happens, NLP needs to do some further processing to the training tokens, to identify the tokens that are more or less important when a match happens.
+However, before that happens, NLP needs to do some further processing to the training tokens, to identify the tokens that are more or less important when a match happens.

 ### Highlighting Frequent Tokens